Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Privacy-Policy.md

 #### Infraction Data

-1. Infraction data is categorized as priviliged and confidential by Compendium and will not be shared upon standard request.
+1. Infraction data is categorized as privileged and confidential by Compendium and will not be shared upon standard request.
 2. Infraction data is retained indefinitely, and will not be deleted except in compliance to applicable laws.
-3. Any documents, matierials or information which is deemed relevant to any review of infractions and will not be shared upon standard request.
+3. Any documents, materials or information which is deemed relevant to any review of infractions and will not be shared upon standard request.

-## Third-Party Services:
+## Third-Party Services

 We use third-party services to help operate our platform (e.g., cloud storage, hosting).
 These services may process or store data on our behalf but are contractually bound to follow our data protection policies and cannot use your data for their own purposes.

 - Data, network and computing hosting providers
 - Discord

-## Data Security:
+## Data Security

 We take data security seriously and implement the following measures to protect your information: